quinnjr/xdg-user-macros/README.md

 [![Build Status](https://travis-ci.org/quinnjr/xdg-user-macros.svg?branch=master)](https://travis-ci.org/quinnjr/xdg-user-macros)

-xdg-home-macros provides macros to aid developers with properly adhearing to the
+xdg-home-macros provides macros to aid developers with properly adhering to the
 [XDG standard](https://wiki.archlinux.org/index.php/XDG_Base_Directory_support)
 in user-targeted applications.

-This package uses std::env as the primary form of defining the folder strucutre, but falls back to the common locations since some
+This package uses std::env as the primary form of defining the folder structure, but falls back to the common locations since some
 OS implementations do not set the environment variables and instead rely upon the user to specify